 Now let’s look at a power tower – a piece of equipment that helps you to build upper body and core muscular strength.
-Also known as a knee raise station or a captain’s chair, it gives support for leg and knee raises, dips, pulls ups, chin ups and push ups, allowing for a full torso workout consisting of a full range of compound movements.
+Also known as a knee raise station or a captain’s chair, it gives support for leg and knee raises, dips, pull-ups, chin-ups and push-ups, allowing for a full torso workout consisting of a full range of compound movements.

 If you’re looking at finding something at a lower budget that nevertheless delivers high-quality finish and a great range of training options, you could do far worse than the BodyTrain Power Tower.
 It’s a joy to use.

-It is another power tower, so that it will allow you to perform pull ups, chin ups, dips and leg raises.
-There are no push up handles, but for the money you spend, performing push ups the old fashioned way, palms flat on the ground, is no hardship (or paying a tenner for a set of cheap push up handles).
+It is another power tower, so that it will allow you to perform pull-ups, chin-ups, dips and leg raises.
+There are no push-up handles, but for the money you spend, performing push-ups the old fashioned way, palms flat on the ground, is no hardship (nor paying a tenner for a set of cheap push-up handles).

-It’s also a fair bit sturdier than it feels – though this isn’t saying too much… Though it can wobble, it has an impressive top user weight of 120 kg, meaning most athletes will be able to use it safely.
-At 214 cm tall, with a footprint of 60 x 106 cm, it’s also one of the most space efficient models we’ve tested.
+It’s also a fair bit sturdier than it feels.
+Though it can wobble, it has an impressive top user weight of 120 kg, meaning most athletes will be able to use it safely.
+At 214 cm tall, with a footprint of 60 x 106 cm, it’s also one of the most space-efficient models we’ve tested.

 Sportstech Power Tower PT300

 The Sportstech Power Tower PT300 is, as the name suggests, a power tower, with all that you’d expect – dip station, captain’s seat for ab work, and a straight pull-up bar with angled edges.